c-s/DataCubes.jl/docs/api.md

 ##### Returns
 For each `i=>[f1,f2,...]` in `args`, the `i`th axis is replaced by the fields `f1`, `f2`, ....
+A nonarray value in `i=>f1` will be automatically promoted to an array with one element: `[f1]`.
+If the key `i` is omitted, the smallest relevant axis number will be automatically assigned.
 Only the first elements will be taken.
 For example, if the underlying data array is 2 dimensional, and if you want to use some field for the 1st axis, `[:,1]` components will be used.
 The original axis becomes the data part of `LabeledArray` after properly broadcast.
 If the field name array is null for an argument in `args` (`i=>[]`), the corresponding axis will be `DefaultAxis`.